Into the Blue: 10 Days Diving Raja Ampat's Underwater Kingdom

 The name is literal.
 A sandy patch at 14 meters depth where mantas come to be cleaned by smaller fish.
 The protocol: descend to the sand, kneel, breathe slowly, wait.

-We waited eleven minutes.
-Then the first shadow appeared — a reef manta with a wingspan I estimated at 4 meters, gliding in from the blue with the unhurried grace of something that has no predators and knows it.
-It circled the cleaning station three times, each pass closer than the last.
+The wait runs about eleven minutes.
+Then the first shadow appears — a reef manta with a wingspan near 4 meters, gliding in from the blue with the unhurried grace of something that has no predators and knows it.
+It circles the cleaning station three times, each pass closer than the last.

-Over 40 minutes, four mantas visited.
+Over 40 minutes, four mantas visit.
 The dive operators enforce strict rules — no chasing, no touching, maintain distance.
 The mantas, having learned that divers are harmless, come to you.

 Manta season runs October to April, with peak encounters from November to January.
-Outside these months, the mantas are still around but less predictably at the cleaning stations.
+Outside these months the mantas are still around but less predictable at the cleaning stations — Nusa Penida's manta points, by contrast, draw reef mantas year-round.

 Blue Magic